ECON3302 Applied Microeconomics

 - Unit rules

-- ECON2233 Microeconomics: Policy and Applications
+- ECON2233 Microeconomics: Policy and Applications or equivalent

 - ECON3364 Microeconomic Theory

 - Contact hours

 - lectures/tutorials/seminars/workshops: up to 3 hours per week